Sent on November 27th 2020.

 “[There’s] no single cause, but there are patterns and I saw some patterns repeated with early-stage failures.”

 There are six distinct failure modes for startups.
-I’ll my gaming startup perspective on all of these cases.
+I’ll give my gaming startup perspective on all of these cases.

 1. “A false start.”